GarimaSarangal/GarimaSarangal/README.md

 - 👋 Hi, I’m @GarimaSarangal
-- 👀 I’m interested in ML and DL Projects
+- 👀 I am Software Engineer at Microsoft.
+Currently enjoying working on [Lobe](https://www.lobe.ai/) and [AIBuilder](https://docs.microsoft.com/en-us/ai-builder/overview)
-- 💞️ I’m looking to collaborate on ML/AI projects
+- 💞️ Always up for working on new ideas.
+Feel free to reach out to me if have something exciting to work on.
-- 📫 How to reach me - garimasarangal@gmail.com , LinkedIn - Garima Sarangal
+- 📫 How to reach me - garimasarangal@gmail.com , LinkedIn - [Garima Sarangal](https://www.linkedin.com/in/garimasarangal/)

 <!---
 GarimaSarangal/GarimaSarangal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.